Accolanto

 Introduction

-The trainers in Accolanto are considered some of the most dedicated in the entire Zencalian Confederation League.
+The trainers in Accolanto are considered some of the most dedicated in any Pokémon League.
 No-frills and high-skill Pokémon battles are all the rage—the only rage, really—and everyone from beginning battlers to Pokémon masters can find a challenge that's just right for them.
 There's even a second Pokémon League starting up soon, offering advanced battlers twice the opportunity for a good scrap, although the details surrounding its split from the original league are still a mystery.

 About Accolanto

-The westernmost major landmass in Zencalia is also the largest, home to the twin regions Accolanto and Calivera.
-Accolanto's thriving Pokémon League in particular has earned it quite the reputation among the Zencalian regions: the Accolanto League was the first full-fledged Pokémon sporting organization in Zencalia (and therefore the founding league in the ZCL), and has been going strong for a good seventy years with no signs of slowing down.
-In fact, Pokémon battling as a sport is so wildly popular in Accolanto that no other Pokémon-related pastimes have managed to find a foothold there.
-If you're looking for contests, you'd be better off heading for New Logora to the south; musicals and movies in Accolanto are meant for actors, not for hardcore Pokémon enthusiasts.
+This landmass is home to the twin regions Accolanto and Calivera.
+Accolanto's thriving Pokémon League in particular has earned it quite the reputation among many regions: the Accolanto League has been going strong for a good seventy years with no signs of slowing down.
+In fact, Pokémon battling as a sport is so wildly popular in Accolanto that no other Pokémon-related pastimes have managed to find a significant foothold there.
+If you're looking for contests, you'd be better off heading for Hoenn; musicals and movies in Accolanto are meant for dedicated actors, not for hardcore Pokémon enthusiasts.

 As with any major sporting league the Accolanto League has its fair share of problems and drama, and recently there have been some very serious disagreements between several of the league's officials.
 These disagreements have resulted in a schism that has divided the organization, leaving one half storming off to create a new, independent Pokémon League after its own vision and the other scrambling to replace the missing members and hold itself together.
 Some see the incident as something exciting and even welcome, looking forward to the new changes and challenges the splinter league will bring and pleased that even more awesome Pokémon-battling options are on the horizon.
 With the details of the schism currently undisclosed, however, most trainers are left with only wild speculation about the nature of the problem and what it means for the future of their now-struggling Pokémon League.